-Note: Be sure that the CPU fan assembly has enough clearance for the system case covers to lock into place and for expansion cards.
-Also, make sure the CPU Fan assembly is aligned with the vents on the covers; this is to allow the airflow to properly exhaust from the chassis.
-The CPU Fan assembly orientation will depend on the system case being used.
+Note: Make sure that the CPU fan assembly has enough clearance for your installed DIMMs, expansion cards, and for the case side panels to lock into place.
+Also, make sure the CPU fan assembly aligns with the vents on the case side and back panels; correctly aligned, airflow will properly exhaust from the chassis.
+The CPU fan assembly orientation will depend upon both the CPU fan manufacturer's instructions and your chosen chassis.